philpagel/PCE174-communication/README.md

 ## log-live-data

-This command calls `get-live-data` repeatedly to do teathered live logging.
+This command calls `get-live-data` repeatedly to do tethered live logging.
 By default it will log every second until interrupted.
 You can set the logging interval with the `-I` option and limit the number of readings with `-n`.
+Negative values of `-n` / `--sampleno` mean that the program will keep loggin until interrupted.

-As for `get-live-data`, the first row contains the column headers.
+As for `get-live-data`, the first row contains the column headers in csv format.
+All other formats are simply written to `STDOUT` without any record separators.

 ## get-saved-data